 – more about the Student Right To Know Act

-Graduation and retention rates must be provided to student-athletes, their parents, high school coaches, and guidance counselors when an athletically related student aid offer is made.
-Sacramento City College does not offer financial aid to students based on athletic ability.
+Graduation and retention rates are available to student-athletes, their parents, high school coaches, and guidance counselors when interest in intercollegiate athletic participation is made by the student.
+LASC does not offer financial aid to students based on athletic ability.
 For information on graduation and retention rates or student success programs for student-athletes, please contact the Athletic Director.

 Equity in Athletics Survey